zanadoman/wizard_engine/README.md

 You can set the properties of an Actor by using the [] operator \
 overload of the Actors subclass. \
-Also with this method you can request Colors, Textures, Flipbooks, \
+Also with this method you can request Colorboxes, Textureboxes, Flipbooks, \
-Texts and Overlapboxes for your new actor.
-(Remember to store their IDs as well!)
+Textboxes and Overlapboxes for your new actor.
+(Remember to store their addresses or IDs as well!)

 ## Actors and Layers